bigmistqke/datingproject-ts/README.md

 ﻿# datingproject

-The Dating Project was an art-project I was involved with from 2019-2022.
-It was a collaborative performance which uses smartphones to give instructions.
+`The Dating Project` is an art-project I was involved with from 2019-2022. `The Dating Project` is a collaborative performance which uses smartphones to give instructions.
 A team was responsible for writing the scenarios and I was responsible for the tech.
-During my time with the project I steered the project from a very lo-fi, artistic approach to a multi-player mobile app-experience.
+During my time with the project I steered the project from a very lo-fi art-project to a multi-player mobile app-experience.

 The apps I developed to support the project: